There are many good reasons to visit Djerba.

 People are truly lovely

-There’s cats all over
+There are cats all over

 The pace of life is relaxed

 Nobody in Djerba ever seems to be in a rush.
 People calmly go by their daily business and always find time to chat with their friends, have a mint tea in the middle of the day, enjoy the marine breeze that cools off the island in the late afternoon.
+It’s easy to fall in love with Djerba when you get such a good, relaxed vibe.

 Have you ever been to Djerba?
 What did you enjoy the most about it?